benwhalley/just-enough-r/docs/understanding-interactions.md

 </div>

-The reason this plot improves on the bar graph is because:
+The reason the point and line plot improves on the bars for a number of reasons:

 - Readers tend to misinterpret bar plots by assuming that values 'above' the bar are less likely than values contained 'within' the bar, when this is not the case [@newman2012bar].

 - The main effects are easy to distinguish in the line plot: just ask yourself if the lines are horizontal or not, and whether they are separated vertically.
-In contrast, reading the interction from the bar graph requires that we average pairs of bars (sometimes not adjacent to one another) and compare them - a much more difficult mental operation.
+In contrast, reading the interaction from the bar graph requires that we average pairs of bars (sometimes not adjacent to one another) and compare them - a much more difficult mental operation.

 - The interaction is easy to spot: Ask yourself if the lines are parallel.
 If they *are* parallel then the *difference* between men and women is constant for individuals of different ages.

-## Visualising interactions in raw data

-### {- #pain-music-data}
+### A painful example {- #pain-music-data}

-Before setting out to *test* for an interaction using some kind of statistical model, it's a good idea to first visualise the relationships between outcomes and predictors.
+Before setting out to *test* for an interaction using some kind of statistical model, it's always a good idea to first visualise the relationships between outcomes and predictors.

 A student dissertation project investigated the analgesic quality of music during an experimental pain stimulus.
 Music was selected to be either *liked* (or disliked) by participants and was either *familiar* or unfamiliar to them.
 Pain was rated without music (`no.music`) and with music (`with.music`) using a 10cm visual analog scale anchored with the labels "no pain" and "worst pain ever".